Dr. Daniel Farris

 Department of Music

-For sixteen years, Daniel has worked professionally as a choral conductor, tenor soloist, adjudicator, and voice teacher.
-Daniel Farris is in his sixth year as assistant professor of music with Southwestern Oklahoma State University and with the music staff of First Presbyterian Church of Elk City, OK.
-He is the vocal area coordinator of Southwestern’s music department and works in conjunction with Dr. Kristin Griffeath and Dr. Robin Griffeath to teach opera music theater and other choral and vocal topics to performance, education, music business, and music therapy majors.
+For seventeen years, Daniel has worked professionally as a choral conductor, tenor soloist/chorister, adjudicator, and voice teacher.
+Daniel Farris begins his seventh year as assistant professor of music with Southwestern Oklahoma State University and with the music staff of First Presbyterian Church of Elk City, OK.
+He is the vocal area coordinator of Southwestern’s music department and works in conjunction with Dr. Kristin Griffeath and Dr. Robin Griffeath to teach opera workshop and other choral/vocal topics to performance, education, music business, and music therapy majors.
 Daniel also serves as a judge for the national music competition The American Prize, and is an adjudicator and music advisory board member of the Oklahoma Arts Institute.

 Currently, Daniel performs as a tenor chorister/soloist and conductor in Oklahoma and the Dallas/Fort Worth area, and is a regional and international scholar, having presented topics and research for the Athens Institute of Education and Research (2010 Athens, Greece), Southwestern American Choral Directors Association (2012 Dallas, TX), and other conferences.
 He has conducted honor choirs in Texas and Oklahoma, including the Tri-State Honor Choir (2011 and 2012), SWOSU Chamber Choir (OMEA 2011), the Western Oklahoma Choral Directors Association Junior High Honor Choir (2008), and the Arlington High School Colt Chorale (TMEA 2005).
 Daniel has performed with the Dallas Opera Chorus (2001-2002), and has performed with choirs in Italy, England, and the United States.
 Daniel continues to be a guest artist with groups in the southwestern United States, including the Arts District Chorale (Dallas 2011-2012) and the Denton Bach Society (Denton, TX).
-This summer, he will teach a two-week lecture series on Latin American colonial choral music, modern language diction, and Filipino martial culture at the Taipei Municipal University of Education in Taiwan.
+In the summer of 2013, he completed a two-week lectureship as a visiting professor at Taipei Municipal University of Education where he taught courses in modern language diction, Latin American music listening and history courses, 20th century analysis, voice lessons, a choral master class, and a solo/duet master class (webpages with information to be found this summer later on TMUE’s English website).

 Daniel lives in the Weatherford/Thomas area with his wife, Angela, and his three children Anthony, Amelia, and Daphne.